THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 Feb.
 28, 2018

 Model United Nations can be complicated and confusing, especially for parents of high school students who may not get the “best” answers from their sons or daughters.
 Add in a mess of Model United Nations specific jargon, and parents may underestimate the educational power that Model United Nations can have.
 The goal of this guide is to help parents better understand the activity known as Model United Nations.
-The guide is set up to answer ten questions that I am asked most frequently by parents, but is by no means exhaustive.
+The guide is set up to answer ten questions that I am asked most frequently by parents, but it is by no means exhaustive.
 If you are a parent and you are looking for specific answers, please use me as a resource.
-I can be reached by email at [email protected] or by phone at 617-702-4888.
+I can be reached by email at [email protected] or by phone/SMS at 857-400-9525.

 I. What exactly is Model UN?